 Professor Eoin O'Neill, Director, UCD Earth Institute

 Professor Frank Convery is an environmental economist with a distinguished academic career in Ireland and the US.
 He has chaired the boards of the Sustainable Energy Authority of Ireland, Comhar Sustainable Development Council and served on the Climate Change Committee chaired by John FitzGerald, and the AgriFood 2030 Committee chaired by Tom Arnold.
 The latter produced Food Vision 2030.
 From 2014 to 2018, he was chief economist with the Environmental Defense Fund, New York.

-Over the course of twelve blog pieces this autumn, Frank will explore past performance and attitudes to the issue of climate policy for ruminant agriculture in Ireland; the emerging metrics revolution; key international markets; and the adequacy of the policy instruments in prospect to drive climate achievement by the sector, what changes would deliver better outcomes.
+Over the course of thirteen blog pieces in 2022 and 2023, Frank will explore past performance and attitudes to the issue of climate policy for ruminant agriculture in Ireland; the emerging metrics revolution; key international markets; and the adequacy of the policy instruments in prospect to drive climate achievement by the sector, what changes would deliver better outcomes.
 The series will conclude on the need for a mission-focussed effort to find ways that work to reduce ruminant methane emissions at scale.

 Their format is simple: an introduction, the key evidence that informs performance and prospects, and an assessment in which Frank presents his opinions as to what the data tells him.
 The sources of most of the evidence cited is provided, including, where available, links and page numbers.
 The blogs aim to make it as easy as possible for readers to access and to understand the data, and to encourage them to engage with both using it and finding more and better evidence.